 DON’T FORGET TO APPLY FOR THE MATCH on the NRMP website.
 It is a separate application from ERAS.
 The registration deadline is in November (OSA will remind you of this as the deadline approaches).

-- Many of the programs have social opportunities before or after the interview day.
+- Many of the programs have social opportunities before or after the interview day- GO TO THESE!
 This is a great chance for you to get to know some of the residents on a more social level so you should really try and work these evenings into your travel plans.
-This is a great setting to ask informal questions like: cost of living, jobs for spouses, good restaurants, wacky faculty, recreational activities, etc. You can tell a lot about a program based on how boring (or fun) your night was!
+This is a great setting to ask informal questions like: cost of living, jobs for spouses, good restaurants, wacky faculty, recreational activities, etc. Don't feel like you have to talk about medicine or the program the whole time!
+You can tell a lot about a program based on how boring (or fun) your night was!
+Take note of how the residents are interacting with one another, you can often tell if they are actually friends outside of work at these events.
 But do not panic if you cannot attend all of the dinners.
 It will be hard sometimes to coordinate multiple interviews with the dinners as well.
 They are mostly for your benefit and you will likely have an opportunity to interact with residents throughout the interview day during breakfast, lunch, etc.

 - Finally, remember at the end of the day you will likely rank programs based on a “gut” feeling rather than the specifics surrounding the program.
-So, don’t spend your day at the interview furiously writing down the nitty-gritty details of the program.
+So, don’t spend your day at the interview furiously writing down the nitty-gritty details of the program (you'll get a large folder with all of the information you would ever need).
 Instead, take note of how the residents interact with each other and the hospital staff, whether people genuinely seem happy (this is difficult to do in a few hours), how the program directors work to make resident life more tolerable, and the other applicants interested in that program.
 It is helpful to quickly jot down a few of these thoughts at the end of the interview day to read over as you make your rank list.

 - Second look – no program will require a “second look”, but if you need extra time to evaluate a program you interviewed at, or you want to reassure yourself of the “feeling” of your interview day, then a second look can be useful.
 Do not worry, however, if you are unable to do a second look at a program because it won’t have a negative impact on your ranking at that program.